The purpose of this article is to get the IRS to owe you money.

 You get what you want—the deduction this year.

-The landlord gets what he wants—next year’s entire rent in advance, eliminating any collection problems while keeping the rent taxable in the year he expects it to be taxable.
+The landlord gets what he wants and likely more—next year’s entire rent in advance, eliminating any collection problems while keeping the rent taxable in the year he expects it to be taxable.

-Before sending a big rent check to your landlord, make sure he understands the strategy.
-Otherwise, he might not deposit the rent check (thinking your payment was a mistake) and instead might return the check to you.
-This could put a crimp in the strategy, because you operate on a cash basis.
+Don’t surprise your landlord.
+If he had received the $36,000 of rent paid in advance in 2023, he would have had to pay taxes on the rent money in 2023.
+So, before sending a big rent check to your landlord, make sure he understands the strategy.
+Otherwise, he might not deposit the rent check (thinking your payment was a mistake) and might instead return the check to you.
+This could put a crimp in the strategy because you operate on a cash basis.

-Answer: Send the check using one of the U.S. Postal Service’s tracking delivery methods, such as priority mail with tracking and possibly signature required, or one of its old standards, such as certified or registered mail.
+Here’s the answer: send the check using one of the U.S. Postal Service (USPS) tracking delivery methods, such as priority mail with tracking and possibly signature required.
+Or even better, use one of the old standards that the IRS has to abide by, such as certified or registered mail.

-With these types of mailings, you have proof of the date that you mailed the rent check.
-You also have proof of the day the landlord received the check.
+With these types of mailings, you have proof of the date you mailed the rent check.
+You also have evidence of the date the landlord received the check.

 If you are using USPS online tracking, make sure to print the delivery and receipt tracking results for your tax records, because that tracking information disappears from the postal service records long before you would need it for the IRS.

 Planning point.
-Here’s a little-known rule: under the tax rules, you don’t (and should not) include the December 31 payment on the Form1099 you give the landlord.
-That’s a surprise for many.
-But putting the December 31 payment on the 1099 to the landlord would be incorrect reporting.
+Here’s a little-known rule: under the tax rules, you don’t (and should not) include the December 31 payment on the Form 1099 you give the landlord.
+This comes as a surprise to many, but putting the December 31 payment on the 1099 to the landlord would be incorrect reporting.
 To see how to get the 1099 right for you, the landlord, and the IRS, see Avoid IRS Audits: Fix the 1099 Prepaid-Rent Mismatch.

 2. Stop Billing Customers, Clients, and Patients